patarapolw/polv/_post/2020/11/wsl-vs-virtualbox.md

 - Graphics and input method engines are all decent and reliable.
 (Forgot to say that **sound doesn't work in WSL2**'s X410, but does work in VirtualBox.)
 - True sandboxing.
 Better security.
-  - Of course, a big pro/con of WSL2, is that you can access filesystem, bidirectionally to-and-from Windows. (to-WSL: SSH; from-WSL: network drive)
+  - Of course, a big pro/con of WSL2, is that **you can access filesystem, bidirectionally to-and-from Windows**. (to-WSL: SSH; from-WSL: network drive)

 WSL2 does have some unique cons.